SKaurGithub/data_402_NoSQL/mongoDB_exercises.md

 Write a query that gives us all the entries that have an eye_colour of either "yellow" or "orange":
 ```
+# Locating documents with the eye_colour of either yellow or orange.
+# '$in' selects the documents where the eye_color equals any value in the specified array.

 db.characters.find({eye_color: {$in: ["yellow", "orange"]}})
 ```